nadim1044/Dart-Learning/README.md

 ### final with variables
 It is going throw exception on reinitialization.

-It is used when you want to evaluated at run-time.
+It is used when you want to evaluated of your variable at run-time.

 Example : `DateTime.now();`

 ### const with variables

-It is used when you want to evaluated at compile-time.
+It is used when you want to evaluated of your variable at compile-time.

 So using we can variable const if know its value before compilation and don't want to reinitialize it.